catalunha/catalunha/README.md

 Hi, I'm Catalunha.

-Limited, but without a doubt: Struggling to follow Jesus Christ, be a good husband, a present father, and a relevant collaborator.
+Limited, but without a doubt: Striving to follow Jesus Christ, be a good husband, a present father, and a relevant collaborator.

 😍 I love developing computational solutions that help people.